idontbyte/SendTestHtmlEmail-Dotnet2/README.md

 # SendTestHtmlEmail-Dotnet2
 Send a test HTML email simply and quickly using .NET Core 2.0

+## Getting started

-Configure the application in config.json
+Configure the application & SMTP server in config.json

 Add your HTML email to your-html.htm